 The Wright College Great Books Curriculum, the coursework component Great Books Program, is a set of core courses in English, History, Humanities, Literature, Philosophy, Political Science, Reading, Religion, and Theatre.
 Great Books classes are distinguished in that at least half of the readings in the courses are chosen from roughly 275 of the most central and influential thinkers in our civilization.
-The classes expose students to many of the great ideas mankind has produced, all of which can help students better understand the meaning of their lives and the world.
+The classes expose students to many of the great ideas humankind has produced, all of which can help students better understand the meaning of their lives and the world.
 Great Books Curriculum texts, in other words, deepen the soul and widen the mind by exposing students to ideas that have the potential to change them.

-The Great Books Curriculum also increases cultural literacy, allowing students to grow into more self-confident and successful readers who will succeed in studying other important books in later college courses.
+The Great Books Curriculum also increases cultural literacy, allowing students to grow into more self-confident and effective readers who will succeed in studying other important books in later college courses.
 Students who complete four Great Books courses with a GPA of 3.0 or greater receive a certificate of completion affixed to their transcripts, announcing to four-year colleges and employers that the bearer has successfully mastered especially challenging and complex college-level work.

 The mission statement of the National Great Books Curriculum mentions the importance of Great Books for under-prepared students: “[The National Great Books Curriculum] came into existence as a labor of love forged out of practical as well as philosophical concerns about how to best help under prepared and minority student populations obtain a meaningful, sustaining liberal education while in the process strengthening such skills as critical thinking.”
 1 Professors participating in the Wright College GB Curriculum endorse this position.